magedin/magento2-module-frenet-rates-conversion/README.md

-# Frenet USD Conversion by MagedIn
+# Frenet Rates Conversion by MagedIn

-This module can be used to convert Frenet quotations from US Dollar to the store currency.
+This module can be used to convert Frenet quotations from a given currency, like US Dollar, to the current store currency.